euwbah/musescore-xen-tuner/README.md

 {
   nominal: number, // no. of nominals away from tuning note (mod equave) accidentals?: {
-    // map of the effective accidentals required to spell this note.
+    // map of the accidentals required to spell this note.
-    <acc code>: number
+    SymbolCode: number
-    <acc code>: number,
+    SymbolCode: number,
     // if a tuning-declared accidental is not present in this note,
     // do not add it
-    <unused acc>: 0 // DON'T DO THIS.
+    SymbolCode: 0 // DON'T DO THIS.
     ...
   }
   hash: string, // for lookup purposes